-$^{{\}tt 13.} \quad \text{For additional conditions refer to https://rbi.org.in/Scripts/BS_FemaNotifications.aspx?} \\ {\tt Id=106}$
+For additional conditions refer to https://rbi.org.in/Scripts/ BS_FemaNotifications.aspx?Id=106

-^{14.} Rule 6(iv) of Foreign Exchange Management (Non-debt Instruments) (Amendment) Rules, 2019
+II.
+Rule 6(iv) of Foreign Exchange Management (Non-debt Instruments) (Amendment) Rules, 2019

-- Print Media (i) Print media, specifically publishing of newspaper and periodicals dealing with news and current affairs and publication of Indian editions of foreign magazines dealing with news and current affairs is allowed upto 26% FDI under the government approval route (ii) Print media, specifically publishing/ printing of scientific and technical magazines/ specialty journals/ periodicals (subject to compliance with the legal framework as applicable and guidelines issued in this regard from time to time by Ministry of Information and Broadcasting) and publication of facsimile edition of foreign newspapers is allowed to have 100% foreign investment with prior approval of government. - Railways while 100% FDI is allowed in the railways infrastructure sector under the automatic route, proposals involving FDI beyond 49% in sensitive areas are required to be brought before the CCS for consideration by the Ministry of Railways ("MoR") from a security point of view.15 The MoR has issued sectoral guidelines 16 for domestic/ foreign direct investment in railways.
+- Railways while 100% FDI is allowed in the railways infrastructure sector under the automatic route, proposals involving FDI beyond 49% in sensitive areas are required to be brought before the CCS for consideration by the Ministry of Railways ("MoR") from a security point of view.12 The MoR has issued sectoral guidelines 13 for domestic/ foreign direct investment in railways.
 The guidelines set out conditions and approvals that are required for private/ foreign participation in the railways sector.
-Under the FDI Policy the list of 'prohibited sectors' has been revised to replace 'railway transport' with 'railway operations', thus permitting foreign investment in 'railway transport' under the automatic route. - Single Brand Product Retail Trading (SBRT)17 Foreign investment is allowed up to 100% under the automatic route.
-Foreign investment in SBRT is subject to conditions namely (i) products to be sold should be of a 'single brand' and the products should be sold under the same brand internationally (ii) to be covered within 'single brand' product retail trading, products should be branded during manufacturing (iii) nonresident entity/entities, whether owner of the brand or otherwise, shall be permitted to undertake single brand product retail trading in India for the specific brand, directly or through legally tenable agreement with the brand owner for undertaking single brand product retail trading (iv) if the FDI is proposed to be beyond 51% then sourcing of 30% of the value of the goods purchased should be done from India, preferably from Indian micro, small and medium enterprises (v) single brand product retail trading entity operating through brick and mortar stores, is permitted to undertake retail trading through e-commerce, subject to compliance with all conditions (vi) SBRT entity may set off the mandatory sourcing requirement against its incremental sourcing of goods from India for global operations during initial 5 years (starting April 1 of that year) of opening the first store in India.
+Under the FDI Policy the list of 'prohibited sectors' has been revised to replace 'railway transport' with 'railway operations', thus permitting foreign investment in 'railway transport' under the automatic route. - Single brand product retail trading (SBRT)14 - Foreign investment is allowed up to 100% under the automatic route.
+Foreign investment in SBRT is subject to conditions namely (i) products to be sold should be of a 'single brand' and the products should be sold under the same brand internationally (ii) to be covered within 'single brand' product retail trading, products should be branded during manufacturing (iii) non-resident entity/ entities, whether owner of the brand or otherwise, shall be permitted to undertake single brand product retail trading in India for the specific brand, directly or through legally tenable agreement with the brand owner for undertaking single brand product retail trading (iv) if the FDI is proposed to be beyond 51% then sourcing of 30% of the value of the goods purchased should be done from India, preferably from Indian micro, small and medium enterprises (v) single brand product retail trading entity operating through brick and mortar stores, is permitted to undertake retail trading through e-commerce, subject to compliance with all conditions (vi) SBRT entity may set off the mandatory sourcing requirement against its incremental sourcing of goods from India for global operations during initial 5 years (starting April 1 of that year) of opening the first store in India.
 The incremental sourcing for the purpose of set off shall be equal to the annual increase in the value of goods sourced from India for global operations (in INR terms), either directly or through their group companies.
-After completion of this 5 year period, the SBRT entity is required to meet the 30% sourcing norms directly towards its India's operation, on an annual basis.
-18
+After completion of this 5 year period, the SBRT entity is required to meet the 30% sourcing norms directly towards its India's operation, on an annual basis.15

 Recently, the Press Note 4, 2019 has allowed for retail trading through e-commerce prior to opening of brick and mortar stores, subject to the condition that the entity opens brick and mortar stores within 2 years from date of start of online retail.
-Easing norms for single-brand retail sourcing, the Press Note has mandated that all procurements made from India by the entity for that single brand shall be counted towards local sourcing of 30%, irrespective of whether the goods procured are sold in India or exported.
-Moreover, the scope encompasses within itself sourcing done indirectly by the entities through a third party under a legally tenable agreement.19
+Easing norms for singlebrand retail sourcing, the Press Note has mandated that all procurements made from India by the entity for that single brand shall be counted towards local sourcing of 30%, irrespective of whether the goods procured are sold in India or exported.
+Moreover, the scope encompasses within itself sourcing done indirectly by the entities through a third party under a legally tenable agreement.16

-■ B2B E-Commerce - 100% FDI permitted in companies engaged in the activity of buying and selling through the e-commerce platform only in the Business to Business ("B2B") segment.20
+- B2B E-Commerce 100% FDI permitted in companies engaged in the activity of buying and selling through the e-commerce platform only in the Business to Business ("B2B") segment.17 - B2C E-Commerce FDI in Business to Consumer ("B2C") segment is permitted in the following circumstances, subject to conditions: